HOME LIFTS I JULY 27 2020

 It’s also crucial to find out the amount of space needed to install a lift in your property, which will depend on the type and model you wish to have in your home.
 For example, traction lifts tend to take up more space than hydraulic models, as they need an engine room to be installed overhead, and often have bulkier components.
 Conversely, platform lifts are usually smaller than passenger lifts, as they are designed to be used by fewer passengers, travelling shorter distances.

-Here at Premier Lift Group, the smallest platform size of our IPL 100 Inclined Platform Lift is 830mm x 700mm, whereas the standard platform size of our ECO700H Home Lift is 1100mm x 1250mm, with scope to be made even larger.
+Here at Premier Lift Group, the smallest platform size of our Inclined platform lift is 830mm x 700mm, whereas the standard platform size of our ECO Home Lift is 1100mm x 1250mm, with scope to be made even larger.
 Space requirements are also affected by whether the lift is being installed internally or externally, as the latter won’t take up any floor space within your house.
-Premier Lift Group’s technicians can install a lift into any home, working carefully with the design of your building — feel free to explore case studies of our previous work to see how we have adapted our approach to different customer needs.
+Premier Lift Group’s technicians can install a lift into any home, working carefully with the design of your building — feel free to explore projects of our previous work to see how we have adapted our approach to different customer needs.

 If your chosen company is unable to tell you if their lifts are safe, or you’re underwhelmed with their answer, then it’s probably a good idea to look elsewhere.
 Every installation undertaken by Premier Lift Group is compliant with the relevant legislation surrounding elevators, including the Disability Discrimination Act, the Equality Act, Part M of the Building Regulations, EN81-1/2 the EN81-41 and the 2006/42/EC Machinery Directive.